 In severe cases with severe suffocation, patients do all the necessary analyzes and tests to assess whether hospital treatment is needed.

 The symptoms of bronchial asthma are always strictly individual and vary depending on their severity and stage.
 In any case, asthma is a disease that you must detect early to prevent possible complications in the future.

 Treating asthma earlier may prevent long-term lung damage, preventing the condition from worsening over time.
 If you are diagnosed with asthma, do not forget to control your asthma frequently.
 Please work with your doctor to keep it under control.
 Controls on time can improve your life by getting the proper treatment.

 If you recognize any changes in your condition, don't hesitate to contact your doctor.
 Overusing medication or doing something independently without consulting a professional can cause side effects and worsen your asthma.

-Do not position yourself in the situation to risk your life.
+Do not position yourself in a situation to risk your life.
 Any emergency problem like worsened breathing, zero improvements even after using a quick-relief inhaler, and shortness of breath even when doing a little physical activity requires you to call your doctor!

 If an asthma attack occurs, inhalation therapy is where you start.
 If that doesn't help, it is necessary to immediately call a doctor because it is impossible to predict further progression problems.